2022 New York Giants season: Week 8: at Seattle Seahawks

 The Giants went 3-and-out on their first 3 possessions then Saquon Barkley scored a touchdown on a drive set up by Adoree' Jackson stripping Tyler Lockett at the Seahawks 2-yard line.
 Richie James returned the favor and fumbled a punt return, which the Seahawks cashed in with a field goal and a 10–7 halftime lead.
-On the Seahawks opening drive of the second half, Lockett dropped a wide open touchdown and the Seahawks settled for another field goal, which the Giants again responded to, tying the game 13-13.
+On the Seahawks opening drive of the second half, Lockett dropped a wide open touchdown and the Seahawks settled for another field goal, which the Giants again responded to, tying the game 13–13.
 Lockett didn't miss his next opportunity in the 4th quarter when Geno Smith found him for the touchdown to give the Seahawks a 20–13 lead.
 Later, James fumbled a second punt return, and then Kenneth Walker III delivered the knockout blow.
 The Giants lost 27–13 heading into their bye week and fell to 3rd place in the division after being the only NFC East team to lose in Week 8.

 Week 10: vs. Houston Texans

-TE Lawrence Cager came off the practice squad and scored his first career touchdown on the Giants opening drive.
+Tight end Lawrence Cager came off the practice squad and scored his first career touchdown on the Giants' opening drive.
 The Giants were offensively in control but penalties and dropped passes stopped them from scoring again in the half.
 The Texans only had 86 yards in the first half, but 44 of them came on a run play by Dameon Pierce which set up a field goal and 7–3 halftime score.

 Both offenses found their grooves in the third quarter.
 First, Texans rookie safety Jalen Pitre missed a tackle on Darius Slayton, who ran to the end zone for a Giants 54-yard touchdown.
 Nico Collins then caught a 12-yard touchdown pass to cut the Texans deficit to 4, then Saquon Barkley scored on the Giants next drive.
 The Texans drove into goal-to-go territory as the quarter drew to a close, but the Giants defense had two red zone takeaways in the fourth.
 Leonard Williams forced a fumble on the 2nd play, then rookie Dane Belton had his first career interception to stop the Texans next scoring threat.
 The teams only combined to score a series of field goals which was enough for the Giants to hold on for the win.

 The Giants won 24–16 to improve to 7–2 with every win coming by one possession.
 Their seven wins were the most since 2016.
 Saquon Barkley finished with 152 rushing yards, and Daniel Jones had a 153.3 passer rating, a new career high.
 The Giants moved back into second place in the NFC East after the Cowboys lost later that day.